abidlabs/abidlabs.github.io/_posts/2014-3-3-Hello-World.md

 <hr>

-All the source code and data files for this project can be found and cloned from this (github repository)[https://github.com/abidlabs/classify-surahs].
+*All the source code and data files for this project can be found and cloned from this <a href="https://github.com/abidlabs/classify-surahs">github repository</a>.*